strata-mvc/strata/docs/models_adminmenus.md

 Each key of the `admin` configuration array will map to a controller's method.
 If the `route` parameter is present, it will be forwarded to this controller.
 If the parameter is not present, it will be forwarded to the model's controller.

-In the exemple above, `Profile` will have two links added.
+In the example above, `Profile` will have two links added.
 The first will link to the `exportProfiles` of the `AdminController` while the second will link to `secondProfileAction` also of the `AdminController` class.

 On the other hand, `Song` will have only added one link.
 It will attempt to call `extraSongInfo` of the `SongController` class.